treebranch91/patched-a999/readme.md

 * YouTube in Safari works.
 The Safari browser in iOS 9 is so old that ads are broken and never show, but videos do play if you put the iPhone in a landscape orientation.
 It's pretty broken at this point in portarait mode, but landscape is good and search even works.

 * You can use iOS 9.2 and iOS 9.2.1 to send/recieve FaceTime calls and iMessages to your main iPhone.
-The iPhone SE "hacktivates", as in: sideloading and jailbreaking works (confirmed in July of 2025), but iServices don't.
+The iPhone SE "hacktivates", as in: sideloading and jailbreaking works (confirmed as of July 9, 2026), but iServices don't.
 Still, support will be re-added.

 * You can use it as your main iPhone (I did for a few weeks).
 T-Mobile/Mint Mobile in the USA are confirmed working carriers.